Student Schedules, Registration, and Academic Regulations

 • Attend all classes and complete all assignments in a timely manner.

-• Request *excused absences based on the following timeframes:
+• Request *excused absences based on the following time frames:

 • *Home games: Maximum of 90 minutes prior to game time and 30 minutes after the game is completed.